barisicgroup/unf/README.md

 # Unified Nanotechnology Format (UNF) documentation

 ## Purpose
 UNF aims to allow for storing of DNA nanotechnology data (for example, DNA origami lattice designs and individual free-form single strands) together with proteins and other molecules in one file.
+This documentation describes the format layout, its fields and conventions.
+To better understand its higher-level structure, we recommend you to have a look at the main UNF paper referenced in the [Citation](#citation) section.

 ## Version
 1.0.0